conda-Heros/pyarcade-games/README.md

 > The player controls a dot, square, or object on a bordered plane.
 As it moves forward, it leaves a trail behind, resembling a moving snake.
 In some games, the end of the trail is in a fixed position, so the snake continually gets longer as it moves.

-* Tic-Tac-Toe

-> is a game in which two players take turns in drawing either an ' O' or an ' X' in one square of a grid consisting of nine squares.
-The winner is the first player to get three of the same symbols in a row

-### Special Idea

 * Pylearn

-A game for learning programming using Python, and to teach the user how to make his first program using python , and the user will have amazing instructor to teach him the basics of programming in general and specially in Python.
+> A game for learning programming using Python, and to teach the user how to make his first program using python , and the user will have amazing instructor to teach him the basics of programming in general and specially in Python.

 # Getting Started:

 Clone this repository to your local machine. [git@github.com: MusaabShalaldeh/automation.git]()

 Then, install all required dependencies by typing:

 ```bash
 poetry install
 poetry shell
 ```

 Load up the project using your favorite IDE.

 # User Stories